elunna/nerfhack-changelog/README.md

 | spear | skilled | ->  | expert   |

 ### Tourist
-* Tourists get automatic type identification for shop items (Un).
+* Tourists get automatic type identification for shop items (UnNetHack).
 This means that all items for sale are identified for you in shops.
 You can instantly identify anything by selling it.
-* Tourists start with more darts (Un)
+* Tourists start with more darts (UnNetHack)
 * Tourists gain experience by discovering new special rooms.
 * Tourists start with a pair of walking shoes.